suriya4code/RAG_PDF_Genie_with_Local_LLM/README.md

 # PDF Genie

-You have a specific question on 100+ pages document, don't worry your local ML model can understand and respond to you based on information/context fed through pdf file.
+#### Use Case:
+Want to know something from a 100+ page PDF?
+Your personal AI assistant can scan the document, analyze its content, and provide an instant response based on the relevant context

 ##### Sample output screenshots using Streamlit :